 So just think about that.
 Being consistent lowers those customer hurdles, and even these little sticking points can make a difference.
 So pay attention to your signup forms, and you might see an uptick in people signing up for things.
 Thanks a lot.

-If you’d like to find out where the sticking points are in your signup forms ask us for a Spike Audit today.
+If you’d like to find out where the sticking points are in your signup forms Contact Us today.